lijunc04/tf-idf-movie-recommender/README.md

 ## Improvements

 - Memory optimization
   - It is using too much memory right now.
-I can optimize the way vectors are stored in the future (a lot of zeroes in the vectors that are being stored right now).
+I can optimize the way vectors are stored in the future.
 - Accuracy
   - TF-IDF on movie summary gives a limited search accuracy.
 There are more sophisticated algorithms (DL/RL related) that utilizes more movie data (user, location, etc.) which will produce much better results.
 - Time complexity